TzuHuanTai/RaspberryPi_WebRTC/README.md

 Turn your Raspberry Pi into a home security camera using the v4l2 DMA hardware encoder and WebRTC.

-Raspberry Pi 5 and other SBCs do not support v4l2 hardware encoding, please run this project in software encoding mode.
+Raspberry Pi 5 or other SBCs do not support v4l2 hardware encoding, please run this project in software encoding mode.

 # How to use